NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 PlaidML addresses the kernel explosion problem in a manner that lifts a heavy burden off kernel developers.
-It automatically lowers networks from nGraph into Tile, a :abbr:Domain-Specific Language (DSL) designed for deep learning that allows developers to express how an operation should calculate tensors in an intuitive, mathematical form via `Stripe`_.
+It automatically lowers networks from nGraph into Tile, a :abbr:`Domain-Specific Language (DSL)` designed for deep learning that allows developers to express how an operation should calculate tensors in an intuitive, mathematical form via `Stripe`_.
 Integration of PlaidML with nGraph means extra flexibility to support newer deep learning models in the